DworkinLab/EvolveResequencePipeline/SoftwareToExamine.md

 [Nest](https://github.com/ThomasTaus/Nest).
 Simulate allele frequency trajectories **AND** estimate N_e for (from?)
 Pool-seq time series data.

 [PoolSeq](https://github.com/ThomasTaus/poolSeq).
 Analyze and simulate time series Pool-seq data (E&R).
 Allows estimation of N_e and quantification of **s**, as well as dominance.

+[PoPoolation2](https://sourceforge.net/p/popoolation2/wiki/Main/).
+Comparison of allele frequencies among populations or treatments (BSA) from pooled sequence data.
+This has fairly limited applications as it really just uses a CMH test for multidimensional contigency tables.
+CLEAR and pool-seq are better options now I think.

 ## Some reasons to be optimistic (or not) about pooled sequencing.